preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: user-magaments-groupd-list-new.png

 To edit the settings for a group, click the pen.
 To delete it, click the dust bin.
-When you edit an Omnia group, all settings area available, as when you add a new group, see below.
+When you edit an Omnia group, all settings are available, as when you add a new group, see below.
 Regarding groups and users from MS Graph, only added properties, if any, can be edited, not the information that originates from MS Graph.

 .. image:: user-magaments-groupd-list-edit-delete.png